Žirovnice: Geography

 Žirovnice is located about 19 km south of Pelhřimov and 32 km southwest of Jihlava.
 It lies in the Křemešník Highlands.
-The small river Žirovnička flows through the town.
-The area is rich on small ponds.
+The highest point is at 648 m above sea level.
+The small river of Žirovnička flows through the town.
+The area is rich in small fishponds.

 History

 The town was built around a castle of the same name.
 The first written mention of Žirovnice is from 1358.

+Demographics

 Economy

 Žirovnice was traditionally town of weavers, but in 1863, manufacturing of buttons from nacre was introduced.
 In the 1940s, nearly 100 nacre-processing manufactures existed in the small town.
 After Communists seized power in 1948, these manufactures were nationalized and transformed into one company, which still exists.

+Transport

+The railway line from Brno to Plzeň briefly passes through the municipal territory.
+The train station called Počátky-Žirovnice, which serves Žirovnice, is located in neighbouring Stojčín.

 Sights

-Main sights are the Žirovnice Castle and Church of Saints Philip and James.
+Among the main landmarks of the town are the castle and the church.
+The Žirovnice Castle was originally a medieval castle, rebuilt into a Renaissance aristocratic residence.
+The frescoes with which it is decorated are considered the most extensive in the country.
 In the castle there is a museum of button-manufacturing and nacre-processing.

+The Church of Saints Philip and James was built in the pseudo-Gothic style in 1868–1871.
+It replaced an old Gothic church from the 18th century, which has insufficient capacity and was demolished in 1868.
+A wooden statue of Pietà and a Gothic baptismal font have been preserved from the original church.

+The Church of Saint Giles is a simple cemetery church.
+It was built in the Baroque style in 1700,but the remains of an older late Gothic church are incorporated into it.

+The Church of Saint Bartholomew is located in Stranná.
+It is a Neoclassical building with a Gothic core.